hybridgroup/gophercon-2018/README.md

 ## Gopherdrone

-4 Tello drones and Dualshock3-clone controllers to be coded/flown.
+We will have the following drones for your flying activities:

+- DJI Tello
+- Parrot Minidrone

+In additional to these drones to be to be coded/flown, we will also have Dualshock3-clone controllers for flight control.
 Post your awesome videos!

 ## Gobot IoT sensors